Sandy Woodward

 Admiral Sir John Forster "Sandy" Woodward, GBE, KCB (1 May 1932 – 4 August 2013) was a senior Royal Navy officer who commanded the Task Force of the Falklands War.

 Early life

-Woodward was born on 1 May 1932 at Penzance, Cornwall, to a bank clerk.
+Woodward was born on 1 May 1932 at Marazion, near Penzance, Cornwall, to a bank clerk.
 He was educated at Stubbington House School, preparatory school in Stubbington, Hampshire.
 He then continued his education at the Britannia Royal Naval College in Dartmouth, Devon.